m4ite/Prato-Perfeito/README.md

 <a name="proposal"></a>
 ## 📑 Proposal
-> The recipe website was created as part of an activity for the subject *Frontend Programming* in the **Software Engineering Graduatin Course**.
+> The recipe website was created as part of an activity for the subject *Frontend Programming* in the **Software Engineering Graduation Course**.
 This project implementis features like user registration, recipe submission, ingredient handling, and local data storage.

 <br><br><br><br>